-The second shift is intended to allow for return to the original workweek.
-The Union agrees that it will not unreasonably deny a request to waive the seven (7) day notice requirement when circumstances giving rise to such request is beyond the reasonable control of the Company and occurs within the seven (7) day notification period.
-In no case will the allowable notice be less than five (5) days notification.
+It is understood that the shift contemplated in paragraph (b) of this Article is intended to allow for a return to the original workweek.
+The Union agrees that it will not unreasonably deny a request to waive the seven (7) day notice requirement when circumstances giving rise to such request are beyond the reasonable control of the Company and the workweek shift occurs within the seven (7) day notification period contemplated in Article 12.7 of this Agreement.
+The allowable notice will not be less than five (5) days.